Saiprasad-1727/DEVOPS-Interview-Q-A/DevOps/DevOps-Q&A-5.md

 policies.
 Implementing quotas and budgets helps control costs.
 Regularly reviewing resource usage and optimizing configuratichs ensures efficient utilization of cloud resources.

+## 9. Backup and Recovery Failures

+**Question:** How do you handle failures in backup and recovery processes?

+**Answer:**

+When backup or recovery processes fail, I first review logs and error messages to identify the cause.
+Common issues include network problems, storage limitations, or configuration errors.
+I address these issues by fixing the underlying cause and rerunning the backup or recovery process.
+Ensuring that backups are scheduled and verified regularly, and having multiple recovery points, helps in minimizing data loss and downtime.

+## 10. Application Rollbacks

+**Question:** How do you manage application rollbacks in case of deployment issues?

+**Answer:**

+To manage application rollbacks, I ensure that we have a robust version control system and automated deployment scripts.
+If a deployment causes issues, I quickly roll back to the previous stable version using these scripts.
+I maintain a clear rollback plan and Ensure that all dependencies are versioned and tested.
+Post-rollback, I analyze the deployment failures to prevent recurrence and improve our deployment process